xgirma/unit-vs-e2e/README.md

 Which testing pyramid? a, b, or c.

-    a, fewer e2e-tests and more unit-tests
-    b, 'proprtional` e2e-tests and unit-tests
-    c, fewer unit-tests and more e2e-tests

 # Background
 [Your First App](https://angular.io/start) is a small Angular application containing the four pages as shown below.